KEY POINTS:

 1. Establish a routine

-Dogs thrive on routines.
-Take your pup out at the same times every day, especially after meals, when they wake up, and before bedtime.
+Dogs thrive on routine.
+Take your pup out at the same time every day: after meals, when they wake up and before bedtime.
 This helps them understand when it’s time to go outside.

 Consistency is key in dog training.
 Stick to your routine and reinforce positive behaviour.
 It might take some time, but your dog will learn!